 Appointees shall hold office for 3-year terms from July 1 in the year of their appointment.
 At the expiration of the term of a Committee member, the City Council shall appoint a new member or may reappoint a member for a term of 3 years.
 If a vacancy occurs, the City Council shall appoint a new member to complete the unexpired term.
 Procedure for all appointments by the City Council shall follow § 2.64.020 above.
-Any Committee member failing to attend 3 consecutive Committee meetings without approval of the City Council and a new member appointed to complete the unexpired term.
+Any Committee member failing to attend 3 consecutive Committee meetings without approval of the Committee Chairperson may be removed by the City Council and a new member appointed to complete the unexpired term.
 Bicycle and Pedestrian Committee members serve at the pleasure of the City Council and are subject to removal at any time by the Council with or without cause.